-We’re four months into 2020, and despite the pandemic circumstances throwing life as we know it upside down, the movies persist.
+We’re six months into 2020, and despite the pandemic circumstances throwing life as we know it upside down, the movies persist.
 Well, some of them.
-The theaters might be closed in many states, but a small crop of films headed straight for digital or streaming releases (sometimes earlier than expected) have made their way into our quarantines over the last month.
-From a transcendent documentary about activist culture (Netflix’s Crip Camp) to a timely thriller about the horrors of a body in isolation (Swallow) to a mesmerizing portrait of a teen queen bee (Amazon’s Selah and the Spades), here are the best movies Vulture has seen and (for the most part) reviewed so far, according to our critics Angelica Jade Bastién, Bilge Ebiri, David Edelstein, and Alison Willmore.
+The theaters might still be closed in some states, but a small crop of films headed straight for digital or streaming releases (sometimes earlier than expected) have made their way into our quarantines over the last month.
+From a transcendent documentary about activist culture (Netflix’s Crip Camp) to a retro sci-fi film on Amazon Prime (The Vast of Night) to a mesmerizing portrait of a teen queen bee (Amazon’s Selah and the Spades), here are the best movies Vulture has seen and (for the most part) reviewed so far, according to our critics Angelica Jade Bastién, Bilge Ebiri, David Edelstein, and Alison Willmore.

 (A reminder about methodology: This list is restricted to films that have had their first official release in 2020 — so no Portrait of a Lady on Fire, which had a brief run in 2019 — and we will continue to update it throughout the year.)